Clarkkkk/vue-view-transitions/README.md

 }
 ```

-Note that you should wait `startViewTransition()` to be fulfilled before making dom updates.
-Otherwise the browser may capture the wrong snapshot of the document.
+Note that you should wait `viewTransition.captured` to be fulfilled before making dom updates.
+Otherwise the dom change may finish before the browser can capture the snapshot of current state and results in no transitions at all.

 ### Use `startViewTransition` in vue-router to apply page transitions

 The code execution order here is a bit puzzling due to the asynchronous nature of both view transitions and routing.
-The order should be "beforeResolve start" -> "screenshot capture" -> "beforeResolve end" -> "dom change callback" -> "view transition".
+The order should be "beforeResolve start" -> "capture screenshot of current state" -> "beforeResolve end" -> "dom change callback" -> "view transition".
 As you can see, there are two promises: `beforeResolve` waits for the `viewTransition.captured` promise to fulfill, `startViewTransition` waits for the dom change callback to fulfill.

 ```js
 router.beforeResolve(async () => {